bbgrabbag/git-json-logger-cli/README.md

         - Date of last commit
         - Remote url's

 > **Warning**
+>
-Make sure the directory in question contains a `.git` folder and is a git repository, otherwise a script error will occur.
+> Make sure the project directory in question is a git repository, otherwise a script error will occur.

 ### API Reference